Rymaka/StrategyChecker/README.md

 # StrategyChecker
-Strategy checker for Rock Scissors it`s pretty shitty `coz made in 20m for tests
+Strategy checker for Rock Scissors it is pretty shitty because made in 20m for tests